-Benji Madden Gushes Over Cameron Diaz in Heartfelt Mother's Day Tribute - E!
+Benji Madden's Mother's Day Tribute to Cameron Diaz Is the Sweetest Thing - E!
 Online

+Benji Madden can't help but gush about family life with Cameron Diaz.

-The Good Charlotte star took to Instagram on Sunday, May 9, to gush over his wife in honor of Mother's Day.
+The Good Charlotte star took to Instagram on Sunday, May 9, to celebrate his wife in honor of Mother's Day.
 "My Religion is family, and Mother is GOD. @camerondiaz You care for us and nurture us," Benji, who shares daughter Raddix with Cameron, began.
 "Everything around you grows and flourishes in your light."

 "Our little one and me get to live our life being loved by you and we are grateful," he continued.
 "We love you forever Mommy-thank you for all you do Happy Mother's Day also the food!!!!
 I Got to take a Second to acknowledge the food!!!"